 A Perfect First Green Day Setup

-Moving Pieces: Understanding the Nuances of Individual Trades
+Moving Pieces: Understand the Nuances of Individual Trades

-Given the situation, the setup, and the price action it was a pretty good buying opportunity in the $1.20s or $1.30s.
+Given the situation, the setup, and the price action, it was a good buying opportunity in the $1.20s or $1.30s.
 But there were a lot of moving pieces…

-One very important aspect of this trade: I was dip buying in the afternoon of a strong first green day.
-In a way, that provided some protection in case I was wrong.
-That’s because there was support in the range where I bought.
+It was an afternoon dip buy of a strong first green day.
+That provided some protection in case I was wrong.
+There was support and a clear risk level in the range where I bought it.

 Why I Love Penny Stocks